godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 ## Deposit

 To use Godwoken, one must first deposit some tokens(either CKB or sUDTs) from layer 1 to layer 2.
 This is named as a **deposit** action.
-A deposit action is represented as a layer 1 CKB transaction, it must create a special output cell named a **deposition cell**.
+A deposit action is represented as a layer 1 CKB transaction, it must create a special output cell named a **deposit cell**.
 [Here](https://explorer.nervos.org/aggron/transaction/0x09334d0ab2bf84714f0e51715bb7251a4887aa3066ef5ad0770bd463297c1194) is an example of a deposit action.
 This transaction deposits 10000 CKB to Godwoken.
 What is relavant here, is the lock script of output cell #0:

 ```
 {